What is Videourodynamics?

 - This test should not be done if your child has a bladder infection.

 - Before you come to the hospital, explain to your child what will happen in words they can understand.
 Talk with younger children right before the test.
 Sometimes it is hard to know how to explain this test to children.
-If you would like help, call a child life specialist at 513-636-8034.
+If you would like help, please call a child life specialist at 513-636-8034.

-- You and your child may ask questions at any time before, during or after the test.
+- You and your child may ask any questions at any time before, during or after the test.

 - We encourage you to stay with your child during the test.
 Children are usually more cooperative and less scared when a loved one is with them.
 You will wear a lead apron for your protection.
 However, if you are pregnant, you will have to wait outside the room.